thpongue/rockpaperscissors/docs/artifacts.md

 			- [x] bug: players on different urls seem to affect each other
 			- [x] bug: on connect we need to tell all the clients to re-update the others about their state
 			- [-] refreshing loses the current selection - store last selection in a cookie
+				- pass localPersistence into the controller and have it register
 			- [] seperate into distinct games - after a winner is declared have a new button (later we can offer a best of 3)
 		- [] big question mark on the side of the player who hasn't connected
 		- [] live site